arimgibson/Deadname-Remover/PRIVACY_POLICY.md

-### Personal data
+### Personal Data

-Deadname-Remover had never collected and will never collect any personal data, browsing history etc.
+Deadname-Remover had never collected and will never collect any personal data, browsing history etc. Data is stored solely with the user who inputs it, although this data

 ### Third Party